guidebruh/guidebruh/README.md

 <a href="https://www.linkedin.com/in/pawaridtupmongkol"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I have a profound interest in technology and a dedication to solving complex problems.

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With professional experience in the tech industry and a strong passion for cybersecurity, I am actively pursuing a career shift into this dynamic field.
+I am committed to hands-on training through home labs and continuous learning, having recently completed certifications in Google IT Support and Cybersecurity.
+Currently, I am working towards ISC2 Certified in Cybersecurity (CC) and CompTIA Security+ certifications, aiming to build the skills needed for a role in a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills